Tourism in Karnataka: Beaches

-Karwar has a number of beaches like Blue Lagoon Beach, Ladies Beach around it and Rabindranath Tagore described his experiences at Karwar beach in his poetry.
-Om beach, Murdeshwar are other beaches of Uttara Kannada Dist.
+Karwar has a number of beaches like the Blue Lagoon Beach and Ladies Beach.
+Rabindranath Tagore described his experiences at Karwar beach in his poetry.
+Om beach, Murdeshwar are other notable beaches of Uttara Kannada Dist.
 The Nethrani Island near Murdeshwar.
 Basavaraja Durga near Honavar is an island fort raised by the Keladi Rulers during 16th and 17th centuries.
 It is surrounded by a strong fortification raised by gigantic laterite blocks and the hill has a flat top.
 Devagad and Kurmagad are two islands near Karwar.